ikus060/minarca/README.md

 * Replace URL used for latest version check to avoid redirection

+## 4.5.0 (2023-04-17)

+* Upgrade Rdiffweb to v2.6.0
+  * Fix MFA verification code email's subjet #270
+  * Add translation for footer not in email layout
+  * Provide a Monthly, Weekly or Daily repport for user #71
+  * Send email to administrator when a new version is available #266

 ## 4.4.1 (2023-03-22)

 * Add back support for Debian Bookworm #196